morgenman/Computer-Science/Spring 2022/Networks/Networks.md

 * ![[Pasted image 20220302103738.png]]
 * ACK number is the number of the **next byte expected**
 * Out of order packets stored in buffer

+* Receive window: how much free space in receiver buffer.
+	* *dynamic*